Amitaia/Shabbat-Times/README.md

   ### Entity Optional

-  havdalah_calc:  By defaule he get 42 Min , you can set 50 or 72 for other methods
+  havdalah_calc =   By defaule he get 42 Min , you can set 50 or 72 for other methods

-  scan_interval: By defaule he get 60 seconds , you can set what you wants...
+  scan_interval =   By defaule he get 60 seconds , you can set what you wants...

   ### Sensor Views Options :